Video Tips

 What’s the next step for the viewer to take after watching your video?
 It could be subscribing to your channel, following you elsewhere, downloading a free template, or heading to your blog.
 Whatever it is, a quick mention of it will do you no harm.

-At this point of writing your script, you should have a basic outline carved out.
-Now all that’s left to do is expand on the topic, from the intro all the way to the end scene.
+At this point in writing your script, you should have a basic outline carved out.
+Now, all that’s left to do is expand on the topic point by point, from the intro all the way to the end scene.
 It’s always recommended to divide your script into short chunks of text.
 Follow the rule of one message a paragraph to increase the impact of each.

-Your video scripts won’t and don’t have to be flawless at the first attempt, which is why we have this stage.
+Your video script won’t and doesn’t have to be flawless at the first attempt, which is why we have this stage.
 It’s good to have brevity in mind while writing your initial draft, but once your writing is complete, you should go back and reread it with the sole purpose of abridging it.

 Take a look at this HubSpot video, for example.
 The video only focuses on three points, and each of them is direct, short, and effective.